| by Eric Englund & Karen De Coster Good

 producer.
 This is when California wines were granted the highest

 scores – gasp! – from top wine-tasting experts.
+Government

-and Plonk
+and Plonk California

 wine, however, has had its dark days.
 As a matter of fact,